 TBX Resources is dedicated to helping you use the industry-standard TBX format with your terminological data.
 Here you’ll find tutorials and tools for using and converting to and from TBX.

-If you need tools to work with TBX Version 2, and do not want to upgrade right now, click here.
+If you need tools to work with the earlier version of TBX (V2, 2008), click here.

 Coming soon…